After your solar is installed in Perth: a 30-day checklist

 - Average export percentage (your monitoring platform may show this)

-Store this baseline somewhere accessible (a note in your phone, a spreadsheet, or print a monitoring report).
+Store this baseline somewhere accessible: a note in your phone, a spreadsheet, or a printed monitoring report.
 In 12 months, you'll use this baseline to assess whether your system has degraded unexpectedly.
-A 5–10% output drop from year 1 baseline to year 2 on comparable weather days is worth investigating; 2–3% is within normal degradation range.
+A 5-10% output drop from your baseline to year 2 on comparable weather days is worth investigating.
+A small dip, roughly 1% or less, usually reflects normal panel degradation; anything beyond that is more likely soiling, shading changes, or worth a call to your installer.

-- Panel manufacturer registration (Q CELLS, Longi, Jinko, REC — less common to require direct registration, but check the documentation)
+- Panel manufacturer registration (LONGi, Jinko, Trina, REC): less common to require direct registration, but check the documentation

-File your documentation: Store the following in a known location (physical folder or scanned to cloud):
+File your documentation.
+Store the following in a known location, either a physical folder or scanned to cloud storage:

 - NCN copy